fmstacco/Carpe-Diem-Data-Solutions/README.md

 ## Home Page

+In the home page it was aimed to convey confidence and professionalism through the sections presented.
+In addition to information about the benefits of Data Science as well as the services offered, talk about who offers them and some success cases of those who hired the consultancy.

 <img src="./assets/images/readme/homepage-image.jpg" width="100%" height="100%" alt="Home Page image">

-Please click on the links below to see the Home Page images for mobile:
+Please click on the links below to see the ***Home Page images for mobile***:

 <details><summary><b>Mobile Home Page Image</b></summary>